 Space118 aims to provide emerging independent artists and art writers with a platform to showcase their work and grow within a diverse art community in India.
 We wish to be a part of creating the future of the next best artist and talent pool in the country.

-We are happy to announce the Space118 Fine Art grant 2019-20 which will be given to only ONE artist for a 2 months residency from 1st November, 2019- 8th January, 2020 at Space118.
-This would include a production grant of upto 1 lakh rupees along with complimentary travel and accommodation.
-The recipient also gets a two month exhibition in January and February which will open with the Mumbai Gallery Weekend in Mumbai.
+We are happy to announce and mark the 10 years of Space118 with the launch of the Space 118 Fine Arts Grant, 2019-20.
+The Grant will be provided to only ONE selected artist for a eight week residency from 1st November, 2019- 8th January, 2020 at Space118.
+This would include a production grant of upto one lakh rupees along with travel and accommodation.
+The recipient also gets a eight week exhibition in January and February, 2020, which is scheduled during the Mumbai Gallery Weekend in Mumbai.

-The recipient for 2019-20 will be chosen by a jury that comprises of prominent members of the industry including Shilpa Gupta-Artist, Mortimer Chatterjee-Gallerist and Anurag Khanna-Collector.
+The recipient for 2019-20 will be chosen by a jury that comprises of prominent members of the industry including Shilpa Gupta, Mortimer Chatterjee and Anurag Khanna.

 Shilpa Gupta, (b.
 1976, India) studied at Sir J. J. School of Art (Sculpture).
 She has had solo shows at Contemporary Arts Center in Cincinnati, OK Center for Contemporary Art in Linz and Arnolfini in Bristol and has participated in biennales in Venice, Berlin, Kochi, Lyon, Gwangju, Havana, Yokohama, Liverpool amongst others.
 Her work has been shown in Moma, Tate Modern, Centre Pompidou, Solomon R. Guggenheim Museum, New Museum and Mori Museum.